jesperancinha/jeorg-spring-test-drives/spring-5/spring-topics/spring-topic-container/README.md

 ## Description

-SPRING 5 study project.
+SPRING 5 Container study module.

-This project is intended as a study tool for Spring version 5.

 I'm using JDK version 15.0.2.hs-adpt for all of these tests.